 Megarian Moments.
-The Local World of an Ancient Greek City-State
+The Local World of an Ancient Greek City-State (project completed)

 International Symposium at McGill University

 Organizers: Hans Beck and Philip J. Smith (McGill)

 Confirmed participants: Franco De Angelis (UBC), Klaus Freitag (RWTH Aachen), Peter Funke (WWU Münster), Alex McAuley (UBC), Adrian Robu (Fribourg), Elke Stein-Hölkeskamp (Cologne), Daniel Tober (Bryn Mawr), David Yates (Millsaps).
 With a public outreach lecture in the Montreal Museum of Fine Arts on the evening of May 4.
 Click here for the full program.

 Mode of delivery: Hans Beck and Philip J. Smith (eds), Megarian Moments.
 The Local World of an Ancient Greek City-State.
 Teiresias Supplements Online, Volume 1 (2018).
 ISBN 978-1-77096-223-1) Download the volume here.

 The quest for local discourses in ancient Greek city-states resembles the exploration of dark matter.
 The existence and properties of such discourses are inferred from their effects on the visible manifestations of the polis.
 But their actual conduct in the city-state remains by and large invisible.
 We do catch a glimpse of them during moments of violence, in war or during domestic strife, when daily interactions give way to turmoil.
 Between such violent discharges, however, the polis life is mostly mute.